Fannon/search-bookmarks-history-and-tabs/README.md

 * Create one index per type (bookmarks, history) to improve performance
 * Improve scoring calculation
   * Merge bookmarks with history, so we know when a bookmark has been opened recently / frequently -> higher score
+* Introduce dedicates search mode for tags and folders